 lazy easy options if you’re up against it.

-Waitrose have stocked these packets of vegan joy from Squeaky Bean at £2.50 a packet.
+Waitrose have stocked these packets of joy from their essentials range at £2.00 a packet.

 Five great toppings to make your pancakes super yummy